 I was about to make use of one of those opportunities when I arrived in Temse to board one of Rivertours' pleasure boats, the Verdi.
 In a little less than four hours, the Verdi would take us all the way to Dendermonde and back.

-Along the way, we’d pass the estuary where the Durme flows into the Scheldt, some of the idyllic towns located alongside the river, nature area “De Kramp”, as well as the polders of Vlassenbroek.
-All practical information about the trip I did can be found here (in Dutch, use Google translate as the English site does not have this information).
+Along the way, we'd pass the estuary where the Durme flows into the Scheldt, some of the idyllic towns located alongside the river, nature area “De Kramp”, as well as the polders of Vlassenbroek.
+All practical information about the trip I did as well as others on offer can be found here (in Dutch, use Google translate as the English site does not have this information).